Stalruth/SableyeBot4/README.md

 2. Rename `example.env` to `.env` and fill out the fields needed.
 3. Set up a local Firebase environment (`npm i -g firebase-tools`)
 4. Run `npm i` to install dependencies.
-5. Set environment variables, check `example.env` for guidance.
-6. Set up the `.runtimeconfig.json` based on `example.runtimeconfig.json`.
+5. Enter the `functions` directory and run `npm i` to install its dependencies.
-7. Run `npm run update-commands` to update command definitions with Discord.
+6. Run `npm run update-commands` to update command definitions with Discord.
+7. Run `npm run firebase-debug` to run the Database Emulator and the cleanup function on your machine
-8. Run `firebase:emulators start` to run the bot from the local machine.
+8. Run `npm run debug` to run the application proper.
     - You should use `ngrok` or simlar to get this working in a test environment that isn't directly exposed to the internet.
-8. Run `firebase deploy --only functions` to deploy.

-And not nearly as soul crushing as SabelyeBot 3!

-## Some further detail

-Of the dependencies only `discord-interactions-js` and `firebase` are actually used for the bot's backbone.
-All the other packages are used in providing specific commands.

-`dotenv` and `node-fetch` are used in the `update-commands` script.
+9. For production use, run `firebase deploy` to deploy to a Firebase project, and run `src/index.js` on a server.

 ## Issues

-Beta software has bugs.
+Pre-release software has bugs.
 Fact of life.
 If you find a bug, please include the following in your [complaint][hatemail]:

 - A description of the bug (What should have happened?
 What did happen?)